-Students may neither work ahead nor backward on the quizzes.
-Every session has a specific due date and they are made known to students; however, no excuse will allow students to work on an exam once the due date expires.
+Students may work ahead but not backwards on the quizzes.
+Every unit has a specific due date and they are made known to students; however, no excuse will allow students to work on an essay or quiz once the due date expires.
 Once students complete all of the assignments, they have successfully finished the course.